Loading...

 Physical Activity

-Engage in light physical activity, like a short walk, after consuming these snacks to help your body utilize the glucose more effectively.
+Incorporate light physical activity after eating, such as a short walk, to help your body utilize the glucose more efficiently and reduce spikes.

 healthspan-mbl